Which section should you be in?

 You will receive an oral grade based on the quality and frequency of your oral participation.
 It is expected that you will be able to explain the content of the news item you bring to class as well as identify why it is important.
 You should also be able to discuss the class readings, Part of your oral grade will derive from the oral presentation of your Insight topic.
 In computing your final oral score, your daily participation will be worth 100 points and your two Insight oral presentations worth 50 points.

-Your 2 required essays should be submitted online at the assignment dropbox in Blackboard or emailed both to the instructor and to the TA.
+Your 2 required essays should be emailed both to the instructor and to the TA.
 Your essays will be due by 9:00PM on Mondays and Wednesdays, the day before the scheduled time for classroom students.
 You will be able to sign up for your preferred insight dates in class.

-You may gain up to 30 extra credit points through participation on the Blackboard discussion board.
+You may gain up to 30 extra credit points through participation on the Blackboard discussion board and attendance at authorized extra credit events.

 If you want to be in the studio section but know ahead of time that you will have to miss several classes because of other obligations you have, you should talk (or write) to the Professor about your individual situation.
 It may still be possible for you to be in the studio section.